 On the 500th anniversary of the beginning of the Protestant Reformation, this UWA Institute of Advanced Studies - Centre for Medieval and Early Modern Studies Lecture Series reconsiders the legacy of Martin Luther, who in 1517 published Ninety-Five Theses criticising the Church's sale of indulgences.
 From diverse historical perspectives, UWA researchers tackle key issues regarding Luther's life, his thought, and his significance for the momentous changes that Europe underwent during his lifetime.

 Talks in this series

 8 August - Luther's Image and the First Media War.
 Speaker: Dr Susanne Meurer, School of Design, UWA

 12 September - Luther and the Devil.
 Speaker: Professor Jacqueline Van Gent, School of Humanities, UWA

 31 October - Luther’s 95 Theses: Myth, Memory, and the Making of History.
-Speaker: Dr Kirk Essary, School of Humanities, UWA
+Speaker: Dr Kirk Essary, ARC Centre of Excellence for the History of Emotions, School of Humanities, UWA